Medicaid/CHIP Coverage by School Districts, 2016-2020

 Methodology

 Because of data quality issues related to the pandemic, the Census Bureau did not publish standard 1-year estimates for 2020.
-However, they did publish standard 5-year estimates for 2016-2020 after revising their methodology to reduce the impact of the 2020 data quality issues (see here for more information).
+However, they did include 2020 data in 5-year estimates after revising their methodology to reduce the impact of the 2020 data quality issues (see here for more information).

 The Census Bureau provides a margin of error (MOE) at a 90 percent confidence level for each estimate it publishes.
 Although we do not publish margins of error in these tables, they are available upon request.
 CCF calculates coefficients of variation (CVs, also known as relative standard errors) to measure data reliability for each estimate.
 CCF suppresses any estimate with a CV larger than 25 percent.